Installation#

 - After creating the

-custom resource open OpenShift console and click onOperators
+subscriptioncustom resource open OpenShift console and click onOperators, followed byInstalled Operatorsfrom the side menu

 - Wait for the installation to complete